December 11th, 2023

 - Casey Key: This beach is located on the southern end of Sarasota's coast.
 There are picnic areas, concessions, and lifeguards year-round!
 Casey Key is also one of Sarasota County's oldest public beaches.

-Sarasota, Florida, gets a ton of rain in the spring and summer seasons, so bring your umbrella!
+Sarasota, Florida, gets a ton of rain in the spring and summer, so bring your umbrella!
 One thing you will never see in this city is snow.
 The temperatures in Sarasota average between 40 degrees and 95 degrees.
 Because of this, the climate is never cold enough for snow to form or stick on the ground.

 Amazingly, Sarasota is located on the coast and is within driving distance (or walking) to various beaches.
 If you get too hot in the summer, you can take a quick trip to the ocean to cool off!

-Sarasota may be a dream come real place for people to move to, but the crime rate is one thing to be cautious of.
+Sarasota may be a dream come actual place for people to move to, but the crime rate is one thing to be cautious of.
 This city is considered a dangerous town when comparing Sarasota's property and violent crime to other cities in America.
 Sarasota is only safer than 7% of other cities.

 With that being said, some areas of Sarasota are considered safe.
 You will likely find these neighborhoods in the more inland areas of the city near the Myakka River State Park.
 The more dangerous areas will be near downtown Sarasota or along the coast, where more people flock.